orenamema/Mythirdhomework/README.md

 This is a password generator website that can be accessed at index.html.In this assignment I was asked to create an application that generates a random password based on user-selected criteria.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.

 To create this application I have used several ressources online as well as from the in class material.
 I have used console.log for the prompts as well as if statements to make sure the conditions were met.
+Here is the [Link](https://orenamema.github.io/Mythirdhomework/) to the page.

  ![alt text](https://github.com/orenamema/Mythirdhomework/raw/master/password.gif)